GurlBoss/example_of_my_work/README.md

 This repositary shows challenging and also nice finished code.
 The purpose is to show my coding style and thoughts

 ## Finished
-In folder finished there is assgiment to university.
-The goal was to create the player for othello game. the codes are executable without additional files
+In folder finished there is assgiment to university and work-interview assgiments.

 ## Experimental
 The code contains the example of training the model LSTM.
 The codes are NOT executable without additional files.
 Ask me for more information.